small batch handmade meaning

 Where the number comes from

 I ordered a specific batch of velvet yarn from a supplier in Spain.
 It was a limited run - they were testing the colour and only produced a small amount.
 When it arrived, I knew I could make about twenty mini bags from it.
-Maybe twenty-two if I was lucky.

 Each bag takes about three hours.
 The braiding is slower than regular crochet because the velvet yarn is thicker and needs more care.
 Pull too hard and the pile flattens.
 Pull too loosely and the bag loses its shape.
-There is a sweet spot, and finding it takes patience.

 What happens after twenty